glicol/glicol-js-org/use-samples.md

 However, a more usefull tool is the `seq` node.

-The "seq" node takes unlimited number of parameters called "notes", seperated by spaces.
+The "seq" node takes unlimited number of parameters called "notes", separated by spaces.

 These "notes" will equally divide one bar music.